Cycling's best free and paid apps: There's a lot more than just Strava

 Ride With GPS

-Ride with GPS is handy for building and planning routes.
-The real strength of this app is in its extensive library of user uploaded routes.
-See where others have ridden then create a route that works for you and send it your smartphone or bike computer of choice.
+Ride with GPS is another popular route building and planning app with an extensive library of user-uploaded routes.
+See where others have ridden then create a route that works for you and send it to your smartphone or bike computer.

 Available for: iOS and Android